Christian-2003/password-vault/docs/manual/Quickstart Guide.md

 ###### Save the Created Account
 If you are happy with the configuration of the account, click the **Save**-button at the bottom right corner of the screen.

-The next step shows you how to view the accounts that are configured within PasswordVault.
+The next step shows you how to view the accounts that are configured within Password Vault.

 <br>